 Rising out of the Central Australian desert, the Uluru and Kata Tjuta National Park are Australia’s most iconic natural attractions.
 These icons are at their most stunning around sunrise and sunset, when the golden light makes the rock’s colours come alive.

-Accommodation is available at Yulara and the Ayres Rock Resort with a number of accommodation options available including camping sites.
+Accommodation is available at Yulara and the Ayers Rock Resort with a number of accommodation options available including camping sites.
 Restaurants and cafe’s are available.

 Pin this in Pinterest to take a Road trip between Adelaide and Alice Springs.